Vandivier/afterecon/content/2013-07-01-new-atheism-is-contradictory-ignorant-of-christianity.md

 ---
-title: "New Atheism Is Contradictory, Ignorant of Christianity"
+title: New Atheism Is Contradictory, Ignorant of Christianity
 date: 2013-07-01
 author: John Vandivier
 status: publish